Eagerod/resume-template/README.md

 # TODO:

 - [ ] Provide better examples of how to use `\cvtrue`.
-- [ ] Modify the project to actually define a `.sty` file, rather than inputting the text as it is now.
 - [ ] Include a Makefile target that uploads `build/sharelatex.zip` to `aleem.haji.ca/blob` so no one needs to clone the repo to have the template
-- [ ] Move some `.tex` files into commands, rather than allowing to have their own inputtable files.
-Consolidate more into the .sty file.